SciBorgs/SciGuides/projects/BasicArmBot.md

 In this tutorial, you will write code for a robot with a single-jointed arm and simulate its movement.
 The desired robot will have a single arm joint with an elevated axis of rotation, equipped with a static (non-pivoting) intake mechanism at the end of the arm.

-You are expected to have completed some level of the Differential Drive projects, as this project will build upon that codebase.
+You are expected to have completed the [Differential Drive](/DifferentialDrive.md) project; we will be building upo it.
 You should also be familiar with the concepts and usage of interfaces, inheritance, and the command-based paradigm.

-[comment]: # (add diff drive link when completed)

 All code examples are subject to change as a result of future library updates and improvements.

 ## Setting up your environment

 Using your knowledge of Git, create a new branch for your arm bot.
 Name it something like `basic-arm-bot`. *Make sure to also move to that branch!*
-If unfamiliar, please check our style sheet for ideal code and git practices.
+If unfamiliar, please check our [style sheet](/reference-sheets/GitGuide.md) for ideal code and git practices.

-[comment]: # (add style sheet link when completed)

 Before you move on, create an `Arm.java` subsystem and an associated `ArmConstants.java` file in the robot folder of your project.